RomayLala/printf/printf_project/README.md

 This function supports `%d` and `%i` conversion specifiers.
 This function handles  the `%b` format specifier to print unsigned integers in binary format.
 This function handles  the following conversion specifiers; u o x X.
 This function formats and prints data to the standard output with minimal use of system calls by utilizing a local buffer.
+This function includes support for the standard conversion specifiers as well as a custom specifier `%S`.